guledali/prisma2/README.md

 Mac
 `brew install sqlite`

-Then Run the following command in your terminal
+cd into the prisma directory then, run the following command in your terminal!

 ![sql](carbon.png)